openstack-archive/devstack-gate/README.md

  * This job runs on one of the previously configured "devstack-foo" nodes and invokes the ``devstack-vm-gate-wrap.sh`` script which checks out code from all of the involved repositories, and merges the proposed change.
+ * If the ``pre_test_hook`` function is defined it is executed.
- * That script then calls ``devstack-vm-gate.sh`` which installs a devstack configuration file, and invokes devstack.
+ * The wrap script defines a ``gate_hook`` function if one is not provided.
+By default it uses the devstack-vm-gate.sh script which installs a devstack configuration file, and invokes devstack.
+ * If the ``post_test_hook`` function is defined it is executed.
  * Once devstack is finished, it runs ``exercise.sh`` which performs some basic integration testing.
  * After everything is done, the script copies all of the log files